ipapusha/dense/README.md

 # dense
 A codegen library for sparse linear algebra--should be useful when writing code for embedded systems.
-Under heavy development.
+Under development.